Welcome to The Liquid Audit.

 - Review upcoming and existing events from one view.

-- Keep service planning visible before the day begins.
+- Keep event limits, managers, and next actions visible before the day begins.

 Once service starts, the app becomes an operating control layer rather than just a setup tool.
-After service ends, it stays useful through summaries, movement tracking, and manager review.
+Managers can supervise live service, then move into summary and portfolio review without rebuilding the numbers afterward.

 - Monitor live service activity during the event.

-- Use the view to keep operators aware of what is happening in real time.
+- Keep operators aware of what is happening in real time.

-Close-out and review stay easier after service ends.
+Close-out and review stay easier after service ends with event-level breakdowns, guest QR analytics, and close checklist controls.

 - Review the finished event once service closes.